fatiando/harmonica/doc/user_guide/equivalent_sources/eq-sources-spherical.rst

 When interpolating gravity or magnetic data over a very large region that covers full continents we need to take into account the curvature of the Earth.
-In these cases projecting the data to plain Cartesian coordinates may introduce errors due to the distorsions caused by it.
+In these cases projecting the data to plain Cartesian coordinates may introduce errors due to the distortions caused by it.
 Therefore using the :class:`harmonica.EquivalentSources` class is not well suited for it.